 This can be an even bigger problem if you are one of the many people with feral cats on your property.
 Those unfortunate cats can end up in serious trouble, once cold weather moves in.

 People may assume cats can take care of themselves no matter what happens.
 But in truth freezing temperatures can give a cat frostbite on their ears, paws, and tail that can end up getting them killed – without some form of cat outdoor shelters available to protect them from the elements.

 I’ve checked out some quick feral cat shelters, and simple ways to provide the outdoor kitties on your property a safe place to stay when the weather gets bad.

-There are quite a few outdoor cat shelter plans online that end up creating a great place for a treasured pet or a feral kitty.
-But, I wanted to find some quick stop gap solutions for the cats in your area who are in danger right now.
+There are quite a few outdoor cat run and shelter plans online that end up creating a great place for a treasured pet or a feral kitty.
+But, I wanted to find some quick stop-gap solutions for the cats in your area who are in danger right now.

 My Temporary Outdoor Cat Shelter